 People fascinate me; everyone has a tale to tell.
 I love to watch those who cross my path and imagine the nature of their stories.
-In a world, too often polarized, I believe there is more that connects us than divides us, if we will only stop to look at each other and find our commonality and respect our uniqueness.
+In a world, too often polarized, I believe we connect with others when we stop, look at each other, find our commonality, and respect our uniqueness.

-My art is an extension of that fascination with the human experience….
+My art is an extension of that fascination with the human experience.
 It’s about capturing stories with fabric and thread.
-Each piece is meant to introduce the viewer to a new character or set of characters by opening a window to their narrative.
+Each piece is meant to introduce the viewer to a character, or characters, and highlight a common experience, and unique perspective .
 My inspiration comes from images of daily life, both past and present.
 I work in a style of contemporary realism, but with a medium and process that is quite unique.

 As a young girl, I learned the skills of traditional quilting.
 Later, I developed a keen interest in the works of classical paintings, particularly the works of the Northern Renaissance.
 While I have studied the techniques and approaches of classical portrait and genre painters, I choose to work in textiles.
 Fabrics bear witness to all of our life experiences from the blanket that wraps a newborn, to the uniforms of our sports teams, and the suit we don for that important presentation.
 Fiber art is a burgeoning medium with a myriad of materials and techniques available.
 I find it is easy to be overwhelmed by all the options, so, my personal challenge has become, “What can I do with basic materials of fabric, thread?
 How far can I go using just these basic elements to create images that are compelling?”